adambcomer/website/content/blog/simple-database/_index.md

 ---
 layout: simple-database
-title: 'Build a Simple Database | Adam Comer | Software Developer'
+title: 'Build a Simple Database | Adam Comer | Software Engineer'
 description:
   'Introductory tutorial to designing and building a LSM-Tree based Key-Value Store like RocksDB'